-Brooke Fourthman has so far spent FOUR summers volunteering at Leo’s Pet Care to earn valuable experience as a pre-requisite to veterinary school: 2013, 2014, 2015 and 2016.
+Brooke Fourthman spent four straight summers volunteering at Leo’s Pet Care on her journey to becoming a veterinary surgeon: in 2013, 2014, 2015 and 2016.

 I started this summer with an only slightly better than basic knowledge of veterinary medicine, a general plan for my career path, and some ideas for what I wanted to accomplish over the break.
 But during my time at Leo’s Pet Care I have learned a great deal more than I expected, not just traditional techniques and knowledge, but little tricks Dr. Magnusson has had great success with as well.
 After having different experiences in other clinics, I can say that the staff at Leo’s Pet Care knows what it feels like to be an extern who has limited knowledge and experience.
 They took the time to show me how to draw blood, set a catheter, develop X-rays, and so many more tasks I could fill this page with.
 Jen, Stephanie, Anni, and Dr. Magnusson have also embraced some of my other qualities such as my unfailing clumsiness and my ability to break half of the items I touch, joking about it often.